 - Shares breastfeeding information with WIC participants.

-- Listens and discusses the needs and concerns related to breastfeeding.
+- Listens to WIC Participants and discusses their needs and concerns related to breastfeeding.

 - Helps prevent and handle common breastfeeding concerns.

-- Visits you at the clinic, hospital, home, or by phone.
+- Visits WIC Participants at the clinic, hospital, home, or by phone.

 Is only a phone call away!